Sri Ramakrishna Math, Chennai: Publication

-The Math published its first major book – Swami Vivekananda's Inspired Talks, in 1909.
-In the same year was published Swami Ramakrishnananda's Universe and Man.
-In 1909 came his next book Krishna: Pastoral and King-maker followed by The Soul of Man in 1910.
+The Madras Math published its first major book – Swami Vivekananda's Inspired Talks, in 1909.
+In the same year, was published Swami Ramakrishnananda's Universe and Man.
+In 1909, came his next book Krishna: Pastoral and King-maker followed by The Soul of Man in 1910.

-In 1912 a translation of the first volume of the Bengali Sri Sri Ramakrishna Kathamrita under the title The Gospel of Sri Ramakrishna was published.
-About a decade later Swami Ashokananda translated the second volume.
+In 1912, a translation of the first volume of the Bengali Sri Sri Ramakrishna Kathamrita under the title The Gospel of Sri Ramakrishna was published.
+About a decade later, Swami Ashokananda translated the second volume.
 Swami Sharvananda translated eight principal Upanishads and the series become most popular.
-In 1920 he translated the first part of Swami Saradananda's Sri Sri Ramakrishna Leeelaprasanga.
+In 1920, he translated the first part of Swami Saradananda's Sri Sri Ramakrishna Leeelaprasanga.
 Its English title was Sri Ramakrishna, the Great Master (1952).

 The complete text of the Gospel of Sri Ramakrishna, translated by Swami Nikhilananda was published in 1944 and of Sri Ramakrishna the Great Master, translated by Swami Jagadananda in 1952.
 Swami Tapasyananda translated into English a great many Sanskrit texts, including Srimad Bhagavata published in 4 volumes in the year 1980.
 Another of his books, The Bhakti Schools of Vedanta (1990), has been much acclaimed by scholars.

-The Math publishes 2 monthly journals: The Vedanta Kesari in English and Sri Ramakrishna Vijayam in Tamil.
+The Madras Math publishes 2 monthly journals: The Vedanta Kesari in English and Sri Ramakrishna Vijayam in Tamil.
 The Vedanta Kesari was started in 1914 and has over the years built up a good reputation for its authenticity and scholarship.
-Sri Ramakrishna Vijayam, started in 1921, has today the largest circulation among religious journals in Tamil.
+Sri Ramakrishna Vijayam, started in 1921, has the largest circulation among religious journals in Tamil today.

-It is worth mentioning that the Telugu publication wing of the Ramakrishna Order was in Chennai since its inception till 2006 when it was transferred to Hyderabad, during which period all the Telugu books and the Telugu Monthly Sri Ramakrishna Prabha used to be published from Chennai.
+The Telugu publication wing of the Ramakrishna Order was in Chennai since its inception till 2006 when it was transferred to Hyderabad.
+During that period, all the Telugu books and the Telugu Monthly Sri Ramakrishna Prabha used to be published from Chennai.